pianoza/MLToolbox/docs/tutorial/index.rst

 Tutorial
 ********

-In this tutorial, we'll assume that ``vre_template_tool`` is already installed on your system.
-If that's not the case, see :doc:`Installation Section</install>`.
+In this tutorial, we’ll assume that ``vre_template_tool`` is already installed on your system.
+If that’s not the case, see :doc:`Installation Section</install>`.

+The following is a walk through of developing a tool and a wrapper to include a new functionality within the VRE.
+Some stages are covering the tool development, using the tool and defining the configuration files required so that the final product can be integrated into de VRE.

-This tutorial will walk you through these tasks:
+This tutorial will walk and help you through the following tasks for creating a tool ready to be integrated into de VRE.

 .. toctree::
    :maxdepth: 2